mtancak/PyTorch-UNet-Brain-Cancer-Segmentation/README.md

 # PyTorch-UNet-BraTS20
 ## Introduction
 This is a basic example of a PyTorch implementation of UNet from scratch.
 I've used it to segment the BraTS 2020 dataset, which contains CT scans of brains with tumors.
 As such, each entry has a list of 2D X-Ray slices that can be put together to form a volume.
 I have used VTK to render the mask vs. the prediction in 3D and thus show the usefulness of this approach.
 The model stops learning after only a few epochs, so for actual use, as a first cheap improvement, I'd recommend lowering the learning rate or increasing the amount of parameters in the network.
+The model achieves 0.75 F1 score and 98% accuracy (not very useful for semantic segmentation).

 You can download the dataset I used from https://www.kaggle.com/awsaf49/brats20-dataset-training-validation.